Welcome to the Everett Community College online course catalog. It is presented in two forms.

 BT 219 - Introduction to Microsoft Word

 Introduces word processing functions and applications using Microsoft Word.
 Covers creating, revising, formatting, saving and retrieving documents; file management; merge; selecting typefaces; creating and centering tables; using pagination; selecting text; formatting footnotes; finding and replacing text and formats; and using multiple windows.
+Includes required on-site certification exam.
+CL 101 recommended as a prerequisite.
 Assesses Core Learning Outcome 6.

 Presents intermediate/advanced techniques in Microsoft Access.
 Emphasis on formatting text and numbers; advanced queries and reports, macros, and importing and exporting data.
+Includes required on-site certification exam.
 Assesses Core Learning Outcome 6.

 CL 101 or instructor permission.

 Presents intermediate/advanced techniques in Microsoft Excel.
 Emphasis on creating professional-looking workbooks, using templates, creating multiple worksheets and using functions.
+Includes required on-site certification exam.
 Assesses Core Learning Outcome 6.

 CL 101 or instructor permission.